Swizec/react-d3-workshop/src/pages/8-big-project.md

 The following is an outline of what we're doing to help us keep on track.

 We're going to copypasta a lot of data manipulation code from my original repo.
-Writing allt that isn't fun and is often the most time consuming part of building a dataviz project.
+Writing all tthat isn't fun and is often the most time consuming part of building a dataviz project.

 ## Clone starter repo